 Not drinking enough water

-Dehydration can definitely make you feel sluggish; it can also cause headaches, muscle cramps, irritability, dizziness, rapid heartbeat, and rapid breathing.
-Consider that water makes up 60% of your body and that it is necessary for regulating body temperature, lubricating the joints, flushing out waste products, carrying nutrients and oxygen to the cells, protecting organs and tissues, and dissolving nutrients to make them accessible to the body.
+Dehydration can make you feel sluggish; it can also cause headaches, muscle cramps, irritability, dizziness, rapid heartbeat, and rapid breathing.
+Consider that water makes up 60% of your body and is necessary to regulate body temperature, lubricating the joints, flushing out waste products, carrying nutrients and oxygen to the cells, protecting organs and tissues, and dissolving nutrients to make them accessible to the body.
 Most people need between 6 and 12 cups of water daily.